ELLIOTTCABLE/greek-characters/README.markdown

 Anki Deck: Greek characters & alphabet
 ======================================
-This is a collaboratively-improved [Spaced Repetition Studying][SRS] ([Wikipedia][wiki]) flashcard-deck to help you memorize the Greek character-set, useful in mathematics and (typed) software-development.
+This is a collaboratively-improved [Spaced Repetition][] ([Wikipedia][wiki]) flashcard-deck to help you memorize the Greek character-set, useful in mathematics and (typed) software-development.

 You use this deck by installing [Anki][], an excellent and widely relied-upon [open-source][source] SRS and flashcard program, written in Python, available for free for Windows, macOS, Linux, Android, and for pay on iOS.

-   [SRS]: <https://www.theguardian.com/education/2016/jan/23/spaced-repetition-a-hack-to-make-your-brain-store-information> "A primer on the value of SRS"
+   [Spaced Repetition]: <https://www.theguardian.com/education/2016/jan/23/spaced-repetition-a-hack-to-make-your-brain-store-information> "A primer on the value of spaced repetition"
    [wiki]: <https://en.wikipedia.org/wiki/Spaced_repetition> "Spaced repetition on Wikipedia"
    [Anki]: <https://apps.ankiweb.net> "Anki's homepage"
    [source]: <https://github.com/dae/anki> "Anki's source-code"